 A conventional passport as an ID including all necessary information printed on a paper booklet could have been forged and used by an unauthorised person.
-In order to solve this problem, an ePassport IC has a digital signature issued by the official passport issuing authorities applied to digital data stored in the IC chip, and adopts Passive Authentication so as to confirm authenticity of the data read out from the IC chip by using PKI system, in which interoperability between the passport issuing end and receiving end is guaranteed.
+In order to solve this problem, an ePassport IC has a digital signature issued by the official passport issuing authorities applied to digital data stored in the IC chip, and adopts Passive Authentication so as to confirm authenticity of the data read out from the IC chip by using PKI system provided by the passport issuing authority.